ranajit-jana/agentic-ai-mod-7-demo-1/README.md

-# Travel Concierge — Multi-Agent Chatbot
+# Travel Concierge — Multi-Agent Chatbot | Anthropic SDK

 A multi-agent travel chatbot built with the **Anthropic Claude SDK** and **Streamlit**.
 Three collaborative AI agents handle destination advice, flight booking, and hotel booking — all driven by a Supervisor that routes requests intelligently with no hardcoded logic.